Labor theory of value: Labor process

 However, production not only involves labor, but also certain means of labor: tools, materials, power plants and so on.
 These means of labor—also known as means of production—are often the product of another labor process as well.
 So the labor process inevitably involves these means of production that already enter the process with a certain amount of value.
 Labor also requires other means of production that are not produced with labor and therefore bear no value: such as sunlight, air, uncultivated land, unextracted minerals, etc. While useful, even crucial to the production process, these bring no value to that process.
 In terms of means of production resulting from another labor process, LTV treats the magnitude of value of these produced means of production as constant throughout the labor process.
 Due to the constancy of their value, these means of production are referred to, in this light, as constant capital.

 Consider for example workers who take coffee beans, use a roaster to roast them, and then use a brewer to brew and dispense a fresh cup of coffee.
-In performing this labor, these workers add value to the coffee beans and water that comprise the material ingredients of a cup of coffee.
+In performing this labor, these workers add value to the coffee beans and water that compose the material ingredients of a cup of coffee.
 The worker also transfers the value of constant capital—the value of the beans; some specific depreciated value of the roaster and the brewer; and the value of the cup—to the value of the final cup of coffee.
 Again, on average, the worker can transfer no more than the value of these means of labor previously possessed to the finished cup of coffee.
 So the value of coffee produced in a day equals the sum of both the value of the means of labor—this constant capital—and the value newly added by the worker in proportion to the duration and intensity of their work.